Angela, an animal lover, has a passion for learning and understanding God's creatures. As a born teacher, she enjoys sharing her knowledge.

 The Scent Glands Are Used in Perfume

-Not only were these animals being killed, but some are also still in captivity, subjected to an excruciating process.
-Every two to three weeks, civets in captivity have to endure a painful squeeze to their glands to extract fluid from a sac underneath their tail.
+Not only were these animals being killed, but some were also still in captivity, subjected to an excruciating process.
+Every two to three weeks, civets in captivity endure a painful squeeze to their glands to extract fluid from a sac underneath their tail.
 In the wild, this fluid known as civet, named after the animal itself, is used to mark their territory.
 It has a powerful musky odor.